ishanbagchi/Blog/day12/README.md

 > ## Checkout to Commit-Name
 > `git checkout <commit-name>`\
 > Checkout to commit-name.
-Commit name can be branch name, commit hash or relative HEAD referance
+Commit name can be branch name, commit hash, or relative HEAD reference

 > ## Checkout to Previous Commit
 > `git checkout <HEAD~1>`\
-> Detach HEAD and switch to previous commit.
-Where ~1 is previous commit, ~2 is previous 2 commits
+> Detach HEAD and switch to the previous commit.
+Where ~1 is the previous commit, ~2 is the previous 2 commits

 > ## Reset Current Head
 > `git reset --hard <commit-name>`\
 > Move current branch HEAD to commit-name.
 Changes in index AND working directory are discarded.
-Potentially causing commits after commit-name lose.
+Potentially causing commits after a commit-name loss.
 USE WITH CAUTION

 > ## List Branches
 > `git branch [--list]`\